BREAST RECONSTRUCTION IN HOUSTON & WEBSTER, TX

 Removes the entire breast, nipple, and areola while keeping the outer skin of the breast intact.

-• Partial mastectomy or lumpectomy
+• Partial Mastectomy or Lumpectomy

 Removes a portion of the affected breast tissue, along with a rim of surrounding normal tissue.
 The breast, nipple, areola, and skin all remain intact.